-The crash.
+The house The crash.
 The attic smashing into kitchen and parlor.
-The parlor into cellar, cellar into sub-cellar.
-Deep freeze, armchair, film tapes, circuits, beds, and all like skeletons thrown in a cluttered mound deep under.
+The parlor into cellar, cellar into meets its end, and issub-cellar.
+Deep freeze, armchair, film tapes, circuits, beds, and all like skeletons thrown in a partially cluttered mound deep under. buried.